Old Kannada: Epigraphy and literature

-While Kannada is attested epigraphically from the mid-1st millennium CE as Halmidi script of Purvada HaleGannada (Pre-old Kannada), and literary Old Kannada Halekannada flourished in the 9th to 10th century Rashtrakuta Dynasty.

-More than 800 inscriptions are found at Shravanabelagola dating from various points during the period from 600 to 1830 CE.
+Kannada's epigraphical record is vast, including more than 800 inscriptions found at Shravanabelagola dating from various points between 600 and 1830 CE.
 A large number of these are found at Chandragiri, and the rest can be seen at Indragiri.
-Most of the inscriptions at Chandragiri date back to before the 10th century.
 The inscriptions include text in the Kannada, Sanskrit, Tamil, Marathi, Marwari and Mahajani languages.
 The second volume of Epigraphia Carnatica, written by Benjamin L. Rice is dedicated to the inscriptions found here.
 The inscriptions that are scattered around the area of Shravanabelagola are in various Halegannada (Old Kannada) and Purvadahalegannada (Pre-Old Kannada) characters.
 Some of these inscriptions mention the rise to power of the Gangas, Rashtrakutas, Hoysalas, Vijayanagar empire and Mysore Wodeyars.
-These inscriptions have immensely helped modern scholars in properly understanding the nature, growth and development of the Kannada language and its literature.
+These inscriptions have played an important role in modern scholarship's understanding of the nature, growth and development of the Kannada language and its literature.